 Abbreviationes™ is designed for use in both learning and teaching medieval Latin paleography.
 Abbreviationes™ is also a highly useful reference and research tool.
 The database currently comprises over 70,000 entries containing a total of 80,098 references to manuscripts.
 Thanks to annual updates and enhancements, the database will continue to grow steadily.

 Abbreviationes™ can be used on any device with a standards-compliant Web browser.
 Simplicity, speed, and security are the key aspects of Abbreviationes™.
 The user interface is minimal to stay out of your way, and the database is optimized for rapid response times.
 Thus, Abbreviationes™ can easily be used on a smartphone, even over a cellular connection.

 All Abbreviationes™ licenses provide unlimited access to Abbreviationes™.
-Abbreviationes™ Personal Edition allows access from a single fixed public IP address.
-Abbreviationes™ Workgroup and Campus Editions allow access from multiple IP addresses in one or more subnets (which may be dynamic IP addresses within the specified range).
+Abbreviationes™ Personal Edition allows access from a single fixed public IPv4 address.
+Abbreviationes™ Workgroup and Campus Editions allow access from multiple IPv4 addresses in one or more subnets (which may be dynamic IPv4 addresses within the specified range).

 ¹ The elements of abbreviation in medieval Latin paleography by Adriano Cappelli.
 Translated by David Heimann and Richard Kay, Lawrence, Kansas: University of Kansas Libraries, 1982 (University of Kansas Publications.
 Library Series, 47), Preface, i.

 Copyright © 1993-2020 Dr. Olaf Pluta.
 All rights reserved.
 Updated February 4, 2020.